Life imprisonment in New Zealand: Longest minimum periods of imprisonment

 Antonie Dixon was given a minimum term of 20 years for the murder of James Te Aute on 21 January 2003, but the conviction was later quashed.
 He was re-tried and reconvicted, but committed suicide in his prison cell before he could be re-sentenced.

 The longest minimum period for a woman is 19 years, currently being served by Tracy Jean Goodman for the murder of pensioner Mona Morriss in the course of a burglary in Marton in January 2005.

 Preventive detention

 There is also provision for an indefinite sentence of preventive detention, which can be given for sexual or violent crimes for which life imprisonment is not available (preventive detention can be imposed alongside life imprisonment, for example, where convictions for sexual or violent crimes accompany a murder conviction).
 Since the Sentencing Act 2002 came into force, this has been given to repeat sexual offenders and serious violent recidivist offenders.
 Preventive detention has a minimum period of imprisonment of five years, but the sentencing judge can extend this if they believe that the prisoner's history warrants it.
 The sentence of preventive detention was first introduced in the Criminal Justice Act 1954.

-The longest minimum period of imprisonment on a sentence of preventive detention is one of 28 years, which was given in 1984.
+As of 2013, the longest minimum period of imprisonment on a sentence of preventive detention is one of 28 years, which was given in 1984.
+Alfred Thomas Vincent was in prison on preventive detention for 52 years from 1968 to 2021.